Phoenix Fire Department: History

 The Phoenix Fire Department was established as a volunteer fire department on August 17, 1886, with the formation of Engine 1.
 In 1922 the department transitioned from volunteers to career members.
 From 1924 to present day, the department created the A, B, and C shifts, which started and ended every third day at 8:00 AM.

-On Dec.
-9, 1929, the Phoenix Fire Department suffered its first fatality in the line of duty.
+On December 9, 1929, the Phoenix Fire Department suffered its first fatality in the line of duty.
 While responding to a call, Squad 1 and Engine 2 crashed into each other at 14th and Van Buren streets.
-Captain Jack Sullivan of Squad 1 was killed immediately.
+Captain Jack Sullivan of Squad 1 was killed instantly.

 In 1936 the Phoenix Fire Department joined the International Association of Firefighters and formed the union Local 493.
 The surrounding fire departments, Tempe, Glendale, Chandler, Surprise, and Peoria, are also part of Local 493.